IronicPickle/community-server-master/README.md

 devUrl: string - The public developer URL of the web portal.
 [Optional]
 port: number - The port the web server will listen on.
 (8080)

+companion:
-companion.url: string - The URL of the companion server. (http://localhost:8081) companion.token: string - A unique authorisation token used to authenticate against the companion server.
+  url: string - The URL of the companion server. (http://localhost:8081)
+  token: string - A unique authorisation token used to authenticate against the companion server.
 This should match the token configured on the companion server.

+discord:
-discord.clientId: string - A discord client ID generated via the discord developer portal. discord.clientSecret: string - A discord client secret generated via the discord developer portal.
+  clientId: string - A discord client ID generated via the discord developer portal.
+  clientSecret: string - A discord client secret generated via the discord developer portal.

 dbUrl: string - The URL of the MongoDB server that should be used. (mongodb://localhost/eliteCDB)
 sessionSecret: string - A unique secret used by express session.